A Ring Oldie

 - Demoted to Extra: After Hulk Hogan made his presence felt in the WWF, it was downhill for Backlund, who'd had his day, and just couldn't compete with a charismatic, larger than life character like Hogan.

 - Determinator: His sixty-one minute performance at Royal Rumble 1993.
-It was a record that stood for eleven years.
+It was a record that stood for eleven years and was then passed by both Chris Benoita (61 minutes, 30 seconds in 2004) and Rey Mysterio (62 minutes, 12 seconds in 2006).

 - Et Tu, Brute?: In his heel turn in 1994, Backlund took this stance toward his former manager, Arnold Skaaland, who threw in the towel and caused Backlund to lose the title to The Iron Sheik.
 Backlund would get his revenge on an early episode of WWE RAW with.....